tforkmann/Feliz.ChartJS/README.md

 dotnet run
 ```

-## Example GridLayout
+## Example ReactJS
-Here is an example GridLayout
+Here is an example ReactJS
 TODO